 The commission also called for all power agencies in the state to work together to mitigate the effects.
 “The electric system response under stress will, as always, require significant coordination between the Commission, ERCOT, and all entities responsible for providing safe and reliable power.”

 PUCT recommends that Texans bookmark its Storm Resources page at for helpful advice, including features such as its statewide power outage restoration map.

 Unprecedented winter usage could drive up demand for power on the wholesale market, as it did during late summer 2019.
 On Aug.
 12, 2019, wholesale prices skyrocketed past $9,000/MW and averaged $6,537.45/MW across the state.

 That immediately drove up prices for customers whose energy plans were tied directly to the wholesale rate.
 Moreover, wholesale price increases inevitably filter down to retail prices.

 - If you’re among Texans suffering from power outages, remember to contact your utility – not your retail electric provider – to address the problem.

 - If your electricity rate is tied to the wholesale price of electricity, you may want to consider signing up for a fixed-rate electricity plan with ChooseEnergy.com.
 Enter your ZIP at the top of the page to see electricity rates in your area.

 Arthur directs content strategy for ChooseEnergy.com, taking advantage of more than 20 years of newspaper and magazine experience.
 His articles have appeared on Zillow.com, Business.com, Nasdaq.com, and USNews.com, among others.
-You may reach him at firstname.lastname@example.org.
+Reach out to us with any questions or concerns.